 - Enterprise: $129/user/month (billed annually)

-Best for: Gmail-heavy teams wanting CRM functionality without leaving their email interface.
+Best for: Gmail-heavy teams wanting CRM functionality without leaving their inbox.

-10. Insightly - Best simple CRM for project management
+10. Insightly — Best simple CRM for teams that also manage projects

-Bridging the gap between sales and delivery, Insightly creates a unified environment where customer relationships and project execution connect.
-This integration solves a common problem for service-based businesses where handoff between sales and implementation teams often creates friction and information loss.
+Insightly bridges the gap between sales and delivery, creating a unified space where customer relationships and project execution connect.
+This solves a persistent problem for service businesses where the handoff between sales and implementation teams often creates friction and lost information.
+Won deals automatically convert into structured projects.

 Key features: